Parson Brownlow: U.S. Senate and his later life

 Following his reelection as Governor of Tennessee in 1867, Brownlow decided he would not seek a third term, and instead sought election to the U.S. Senate seat that would be vacated by David T. Patterson, Andrew Johnson's son-in-law, in 1869.
 In October 1867, the state legislature elected Brownlow over William B. Stokes by a 63 to 39 vote.
 By the time he was sworn in on March 4, 1869, a persistent nervous disease had weakened him considerably, and the Senate clerk had to read his speeches.
 One of his speeches was a defense of Ambrose Burnside, the Union general who had liberated Knoxville from Confederate forces in 1863.

 Brownlow was a member of the U.S. Senate when the final version of the bill S. 810 was introduced onto the Senate floor on April 19, 1870, enacted the next month by the U.S. Congress, and signed into law by President Ulysses S. Grant on May 31, 1870 as the Enforcement Act of 1870 (also known under the popular titles as the Civil Rights Act of 1870 or the First Ku Klux Klan Act) and the later Second Enforcement Act of 1871 (also known under the popular titles as the Civil Rights Act of 1871 or the Third Ku Klux Klan Act) of the United States Congress which empowered the President to suspend the writ of habeas corpus in order to combat the Ku Klux Klan and other white supremacy organizations.

+Interviewed (while suffering visibly from the "palsy" that afflicted him in later life) in 1871 by a reporter from the New York Herald, Brownlow essentially predicted the failure of Reconstruction, the coming nadir of American race relations, and beyond:

 After his Senate term ended in 1875, Brownlow returned to Knoxville.
 His successor as governor, DeWitt Clinton Senter, had undone most of his Radical initiatives, allowing Democrats to regain control of the state government.
 Having sold the Whig in 1869, Brownlow purchased an interest in the Knoxville Chronicle, a Republican newspaper published by his old protégé, William Rule.
 The paper's name was changed to the Knoxville Whig and Chronicle.
 In 1876, Brownlow endorsed Rutherford B. Hayes for president.
 In December of the same year, he spoke at the opening of Knoxville College, which had been established for the city's African-American residents.

 On the night of April 28, 1877, Brownlow collapsed at his home, and died the following afternoon.
 The cause of death was given as "paralysis of the bowels."
 He was interred in Knoxville's Old Gray Cemetery following a funeral procession described by his colleague, Oliver Perry Temple, as the largest in the city's history up to that time.